LEGENDOFTHESWORD/fuckitweball/README.md

 I'm actually a rlly nice person .. . . i just don't know how to talk to ppl🥀🥀 I MAY ignore you but only because I'm scared😭✌️

-Idk what else to say . . .so .. . uh ....  *wish you a merry christmas* /j
+Idk what else to say . . .so .. . uh ....  *wish you a merry christmas brotato chip* /j

 *[Very say gex vampire] spreads them cheekas*